bobye/iMeshDeform/README.md

 Our working paper:

-Jianbo Ye, Zhixin Yan, and James Z. Wang, "On the Approximation Theory of Linear Variational Subspace Design"
+Jianbo Ye and Zhixin Yan, "On the Approximation Theory of Linear Variational Subspace Design"

 Prerequisites: